Faezehabibi/pc_tutorial/receptive_field.md

   <img src="images/crf_ecrf.png" width="300" align="right"/>

+    > "A vigorous response to an stimuli within the neuron's classical receptive field that was most likely to activate the neuron is reduced or eliminated when the same stimulus extends beyond the neuron’s classical receptive field (RF)" [Rao & Ballard, 1999]

    Extra-classical receptive field of a neuron (or non-classical receptive field) is the complementary area within the neuron's receptive field that is not intersecting